atomix/atomix/README.md

 **Please note that Copycat is still undergoing heavy development, and until a beta release, the API is subject to change.**

+This project has been in development for over a year, and it's finally nearing its first release.
+Until then, here are a few items on the TODO list:

 * The cluster/protocol APIs were recently refactored to provide more flexibility
+* Commands will soon be separated into separate Command (write) and Query (read) operations
+* Work on a separate synchronous API is currently under way
 * Work on extensive integration tests is currently under way
 * Much of the new API is lacking sufficient documentation
-* Work to provide state machine proxies is next up on the TODO list
+* Work to provide state machine proxies is next up on the list
-* A full featured fault-tolerant cluster manager/service is being developed as well

-Copycat *will* be published to Maven Central once these features (except the last) are complete.
+Copycat *will* be published to Maven Central once these features are complete.
 Follow the project for updates!

 *Copycat requires Java 8.
 Though it has been requested, there are currently no imminent plans for supporting Java 7.
 Of course, feel free to fork and PR :-)*